sthendev/embark.nvim/README.md

-# embark.nvim
+# EMBARK.NVIM
-This is my lua port of embark.vim.
-Highlights are not identical to the original and it will be missing support for plugins that I don't use (contributions are welcome).
+This is my lua port of [embark.vim|https://github.com/embark-theme/vim].
+Highlights are not 100% identical to the original but attempted to maintain the spirit of the theme.
+It will be missing support for plugins that I don't use but contributions are welcome.

 ## Supported Plugins
 - avante.nvim